Data-driven Smooth Tests for Normality in ANOVA When the Number of Groups is Large: The testing framework

-where $K$ is some given positive integer and $Z_{i}=\Phi(e_i)$.
-Under $H_{0}$, using the properties of $\pi_k(\cdot)$, it is straightforward to show that the scaled infeasible smooth test statistic $N\Psi_{K}^{2}$ converges asymptotically to a $\chi^{2}$-distribution with $K$ degrees of freedom (denoted as $\chi_{K}^{2}$).
-Furthermore, if the parameter space $\Theta$ for $\theta$ is tight and big enough, by Cauchy-Schwartz inequality, the likelihood function $L(\theta)$ satisfies
+where $K$ is a fixed and given positive integer and $Z_{i}=\Phi(e_i)=\Phi(\varepsilon_i/\sigma)$.
+Under $H_0$, the statistic $n\Psi_K^2$ converges in distribution to a Chi-square law with $K$ degrees of freedom, denoted by $\chi_K^2$.
+Moreover, the test inherits the local optimal properties of Rao's score test.

-Thus, it is not hard to see this test statistic is a likelihood ratio test statistic, hence it is the optimal test.

-In most cases, however, we do not know the value of $e_i$ exactly.
-So the estimations of them should be used.
-If we obtain reasonable estimators $\hat{\varepsilon}_i$ and $\hat{\sigma}$, then we can use the approximate value of $Z_i$, i.e.